Heritage 2033 delivery plan: 2023–2026

 Heritage 2033 describes the changes we want to achieve by 2033 across our four investment principles.

-We will continue to make all our research, insights and evaluation available via our website, to enable a full assessment of our impact for heritage.
-Through the publication of regular impact updates, we will improve our approach to measuring and monitoring the impact of our investments.
+We will continue to make all our research, insight and evaluation available via our website to enable a full assessment of our impact for heritage.
+We will continuously improve our approach to measuring and monitoring the impact of our investments.

 Measuring our performance

-We produce operational indicators to measure our performance through our reporting to our sponsor department, DCMS.
-New strategic indicators will be developed following the new impact framework.
-In the meantime, our indicators currently include the following:
+We will continue to produce and review operational indicators to measure our performance through our reporting to our sponsor department, DCMS.
+These indicators sit alongside the longer-term Impact Framework.
+Our current operational indicators are:

-*We will be making improvements to how we collect data with projects so we can monitor these areas more effectively.
+We will be making improvements to how we collect data on the impact of projects so we can also monitor and report the number of jobs and volunteers directly supported by Heritage Fund investment.

 Our service standards

-We have set targets for the delivery of services to our applicants and grantees, which will be reviewed during the transition year.
+We have set targets for the delivery of services to our applicants and grantees.

 Application decisions